phkaeser/wlmaker/doc/ROADMAP.md

   * Scaling factor per application.
   * Build and test a clear model for `organic`/`maximized`/`fullscreen` state switches and precedence.
+  * Window menu, adapting to state (eg. no "maximize" when maximized).

 * Application support.
   * Icons retrieved and used for iconified windows.
 See [themes](https://specifications.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html).